bigfix/developer.bigfix.com/site/reference/types/bes-user.md

 # issued fixlet of &lt;bes user&gt;

-Returns all Fixlet messages issued by the specified user.
+Returns all fixlets issued by the specified user.

 # issued fixlet set of &lt;bes user&gt;

-Returns all Fixlet message sets issued by the specified user.
+Returns all fixlet sets issued by the specified user.

 # last login time of &lt;bes user&gt;